 With Good safely in his grave, the Metropolitan Police had to reconsider having only uniformed officers in their ranks.
 Had some officers been working out of uniform, they reasoned, they might have caught him far sooner.
 With that in mind a permanent cadre of non-uniformed officers. the Detective Department, was set up in August, 1842.
 It later became the Criminal Investigation Department.

 Executioners are seen as a strange breed.
 Usually tolerated, sometimes celebrated, frequently feared and often despised, the man (for it usually is) who drops the blade, swings the axe, pushes the lever or throws the switch remains a breed apart.
-With their particular profession in mind, you might think that, death being touted as a … Continue reading Executed executioners; the biters bit.
+With their particular profession you might think that, death being touted as a deterrent, they'd … Continue reading Executed executioners; the biters bit.

 It's been quite some time since I last posted ere, but I have been extremely busy with paid work and earning a living.
 Part of that has been writing my first book.
 Criminal Curiosities is a collection of crooks, all with something about their crime, trial or punishment that is singular to them.
 The … Continue reading I wrote a book.